BADTEMPER666/Mantle.gg-Rich-Presence/README.md

 # For Mantle.gg
 Want to implement this directly into your app?
 Go for it, if you need help you can contact me

+# Copyright
+Mantle.gg Rich Presence is not affiliated with Mojang Studios, Mantle.gg themselves, or third party Minecraft clients.
+This is a totally independent thing